-PG 357.5 Junction with Nisga’a Highway which leads to Anhluut’ukwsim Lamihl Angwinga’asanskwhl Provincial Park (formerly Nisga’a Lava Beds) and Area Visitor Centre (59 miles north).
+PG 357.5 Junction with Nisga’a Highway which leads to Anhluut’ukwsim Lamihl Angwinga’asanskwhl Provincial Park (formerly Nisga’a Lava Beds) and Area Visitor Center (59 miles north).

-PG 359.2 KITSUMKALUM; Tempo gas station, convenience store and car wash.
+PG 359.2 Kitsumkalum Tempo gas/diesel station with convenience store and car wash.
 RV & Boat Launch to south.

 PG 389.3 Exchamsiks River Provincial Park; day-use area.